SumeghaGodara/snakemake/tutorial.md

 ```
 and there will be two new files,

-Points to make:
-* the snakemake configuration file is by default called `Snakefile`
+> Point to note: snakemake configuration file is by default called `Snakefile`

 ### Updating the Snakefile to track inputs and outputs